narrowspark/automatic/README.md

 Automatic search all packages for the package type: `automatic-skeleton`.
 If packages are found with this type, all skeletons will be saved in the `automatic.lock` for the runtime.

-This means you can execute the following command: `composer create-project your/project` to create a Automatic-enabled application, automatic will ask which skeleton should be generated for your application.
+This means you can execute the following command: `composer create-project your/project` to create a Automatic-enabled application, Automatic will ask which skeleton should be generated for your application.

 Read the [skeleton documentation](doc/SKELETON.md) to learn everything about how to create skeletons for your own application.

 Narrowspark Automatic Configuration are defined in a `automatic.json` file or in the composer extra key `automatic` and can contain any number of other files and directories.
 For example, this is the `automatic.json` for `viserio/console`:

 ```json
 {
     "providers": {